graphile/worker/website/docs/typescript.md

 when actually it&apos;s `null`, resulting in more bugs in your code, so care must be taken.

-We recommend you use type guards instead.
+We recommend you use assertion functions instead.

 :::